orangeforgeapps/privacy-policy/index.md

 ## 1. Introduction

-Prep4Inburgering ("the App") is a Dutch language learning app designed to prepare for inburgering (civic integration) in the Netherlands.
+Prep4Inburgering ("the App") is a Dutch language learning app designed to help people prepare for inburgering (civic integration) in the Netherlands.

+This app is independently developed by OrangeForge and is not affiliated with the Dutch government or any official inburgering program.
+For official inburgering information, visit: www.inburgeren.nl

 This privacy policy explains how the App handles your information.

 ---